NERDStack/nerdstack.github.io/index.md

 # Welcome to NERD Stack!

-NERD Stack is an revolutionary stack that provides a great starting point for building rock-solid web apps using cutting-edge technologies.
+NERD Stack is a revolutionary stack that provides a great starting point for building rock-solid web apps using cutting-edge technologies.

 NERD builds on four proven technologies to rapidly build applications: